cjgdev/midi-markdown/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please check the following before submitting: -->

 - [ ] I have searched existing issues to avoid duplicates
-- [ ] I have provided a minimal MML example that reproduces the issue
+- [ ] I have provided a minimal MMD example that reproduces the issue
 - [ ] I have included the full error output (if applicable)
 - [ ] I have specified my system information
-- [ ] I have tested with the latest version of midimarkup
+- [ ] I have tested with the latest version of mmdc